TradeMaster-NTU/TradeMaster/docs/source/tool/EvaluationSandbox_MDM.md

         </div>
 #### Parameters
 - `fitting_parameters`: This is a set of parameters for the filter, please refer to the comment in lines for detailed description.
-- `labeling_parameters`: This is a set of parameters for dynamic classification, please refer to the comment in lines for detailed description.
+- `slope_interval`: This is a set of parameters for dynamic classification, please refer to the comment in lines for detailed description.
 - `dynamic_number`: This is the number of dynamics.
-- `length_limit`: This is the minimum length of a consecutive time-series of same dynamic.
+- `max_length_expectation`: This is the minimum length of a consecutive time-series of same dynamic.

 #### Scoring
 The scores of the visualization result are calculated as described: